This post is part of the Learning GUI Toolmaking Series, here on FoxDeploy. Click the banner to return to the series jump page!

 A button shouldn’t say ‘Button’.
 When you’ve clicked on the button, you can Hit F2 to quickly type in some new text for the face of the button, or edit this value in the properties as well.

-Oh yeah, you can change the size or font of pretty much anything by clicking it, looking at the Properties window on the right (or Hit F4 to show it if properties is hiding).
+I wasn’t satisfied with the miniscule font VS likes to use, so I decided to change it; you can change the size or font of pretty much anything by clicking it in the drafting pane, and then using the Properties window on the right (or Hit F4 to show it if properties is hiding) to change the Font Size.
 I pumped the font up to 12 or 14.

 I’d say if we add a text box (place where users can enter stuff) and a label (non-editable, it’s where we add a description to a field, we’ll have enough for now.
 For both of these, go back to the toolbox and then grab one of each and draw them on your form.
 I went agead and changed Label to say ‘UserName’, because I’ve started thinking about how to make this useful.